COVID-19 Newly Qualified Teachers

 Absences related to coronavirus

-We recognise the current coronavirus (COVID-19) outbreak may have an impact on the number of absences NQTs take in the coming school year.
-The government have laid regulations that, subject to parliamentary procedures, will mean that NQTs absent for reasons related to the current coronavirus (COVID-19) outbreak will not have their induction period automatically extended.
+We recognise the current coronavirus (COVID-19) outbreak may have an impact on the number of absences ECTs take in the coming school year.
+The government has laid regulations that, subject to parliamentary procedures, will mean that ECTs absent for reasons related to the current coronavirus (COVID-19) outbreak will not have their induction period automatically extended.

-The new regulations that will extend this provision by a year, until 1 September 2021.
-This means that NQTs who are currently undertaking statutory induction can complete their induction as expected, provided they meet the Teachers’ Standards.
+The new regulations will extend this provision by a year, until 1 September 2021.
+This means that ECTs who are currently undertaking statutory induction can complete their induction as expected, provided they meet the Teachers’ Standards.

 Absences totaling 30 days or more that are not related to coronavirus (COVID-19) will continue to extend the induction period.